andy-wood-red/Thunder/docs/plugin/subsystems.md

         ]
 ```

-Preconditions can also be set in the plugin metadata:
+Preconditions can also be set in the plugin metadata, see [config](config.md) for more details on plugin config options.

 The Susbsystem string format and supported susbsytems to add as preconditions: